NPS vs Mutual Funds: Which One to Choose? | Share India

 Retirement planning requires a well-thought-out strategy, aiming to establish financial discipline and security for a stable post-retirement life through investments.
-With the passage of time, numerous investors have recognised the significance of saving and investing, driven by market volatility and employment uncertainties, particularly in challenging periods.
+With time, numerous investors have recognised the significance of saving and investing, driven by market volatility and employment uncertainties, particularly in challenging periods.
 However, amidst the plethora of investment choices available today, selecting the right savings approach has become a complex task.
-This article focuses on nps vs mutual fund comparison.
+This article focuses on NPS Vs mutual fund comparison.

 The National Pension Scheme, commonly known as NPS, was introduced by the government in 2004, initially being restricted to government employees.
 However, in 2009, its availability expanded to encompass employees from non-public sectors as well.
 NPS enables individuals to participate in the scheme during their employment period, granting the option to withdraw up to 40% of the accumulated fund upon retirement.
 Subsequently, 60% of the remaining corpus is directed towards reinvestment in an annuity, while the remainder can be disbursed on a monthly basis.